nifuller/stock-scrape-bot/README.md

 # Scrapy Stock Bot

 ## Description
 A Scrapy bot that gathers data from the most active stocks on Yahoo Finance.
 In order to continously collect most active stocks data, the Scrapy bot is deployed on DigitalOcean.
-From there, a scheduler is setup using Scrapyd and ScrapyOP so that the bot can scrap the stock data after the US stock market closes at 16:00 est, Monday through Friday.
-Once the bot finishes gathering the stock data, it feeds it into a pipeline to create a XML file.
-Then, the bot then sends over the newly created XML file to a data lake which is hosted on AWS.
+With the bot deployed on DigitalOcean, it was easy to integrate Scrapyd and ScrapyOP within the bot to create a scheduler.
+The bot continuously gathers stock data, Monday through Friday at 1600 est. After the bot collects the data, it feeds it into a pipeline where the data is cleansed (removes unwanted data or duplicates) and converts it into the data format that is needed.
+(In this case I needed XML format, so the pipeline creates a XML file).
+Then, the bot then sends over the cleansed and new data format, it is sent to a data lake which is hosted on AWS.
 When the data is properly stored on AWS, it is placed into an Iceberg SQL data where it can be queried through Spark for analysis.

 ## Technologies Used
 - DigitalOcean was used in deploying the Scrapy bot since it was easy to ingegrate it with the scheduler package Scrapyd & ScrapyOP